 By Michael Marquis

 At the end of the season this year while riding in a local terrain park, I misjudged the approach to a pipe and ended up crashing the nose of my snowboard into the end of the pipe.
 Fortunately, I was able to ride away from the impact.
-Later in the day, I noticed that the nose of the board had been deformed.
+Later in the day, I noticed that the nose of the snowboard had been deformed.
 When I got home, I studied the damaged area closely and determined that it was not safe to ride the board in that condition.
 The entire nose area had become soft and flexible because much of the wood core in that area had been broken.
 In addition to the bent nose edge, the top sheet had cracked.
-Left as is, this would have allowed water to penetrate to the core of the board which would have made it unrepairable.
-The technicians at my local board shop told me it could be repaired but cautioned that I needed to use an epoxy that remains flexible after it cures to prevent the repair from breaking.
+Left as is, this would have allowed water to penetrate to the core of the snowboard which would have made it unrepairable.
+The technicians at my local snowboard shop told me it could be repaired but cautioned that I needed to use an epoxy that remains flexible after it cures to prevent the repair from breaking.

-I found WEST SYSTEM on the internet and was drawn to their epoxy because it was slow cure and remains flexible.
-I contacted WEST SYSTEM Technical Advisor Don Gutzmer via email and asked if this epoxy would work on snowboards (all of the write ups I saw were for boat repairs).
+I found WEST SYSTEM on the internet and was drawn to their epoxy because it was slow-cure and remains flexible.
+I contacted WEST SYSTEM Technical Advisor Don Gutzmer via email and asked if this epoxy would work on snowboards (all of the write-ups I saw were for boat repairs).
 Don assured me that the product would perform as needed at the temperatures that the board will see.